JanoBourian/flask-practices/docker-app/README.md

 ### Web Forms

 We can add (and should) "wtforms" with the type of fields in our form and we can add "wtforms.validators" like a DataRequired.
+The general steps are: Create the Class Form, Implements the class form in the view, design the styles for the form, create a sessions values and message flashing.

+We can put the flash messages in the base html using the bootstrap dismissing.

     - Standard HTML Fields
         - BooleanField